otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-repository-pattern.md

 ### Middleware

-**Middleware** is a function that has access to the request object (`req`), the response object (`res`), and the next middleware function in the application's request-response cycle.
+**Middleware** is a function that has access to the request object (`req`), the response object (`res`) and the next middleware function in the application's request-response cycle.
 Middleware functions can perform the following tasks:

 - Execute any code.
 - Make changes to the request and the response objects.